-I have been reading comments and emails the last few days regarding what and how I am communicating here.
+I’ve been reading comments and emails the last few days regarding what and how I’m communicating here.
 A huge thanks to all who have taken the time, I really appreciate it.
-I see a couple of things I have done less than well, and I will work on making changes.
+I see a couple of things I’ve done less than well, and I’ll work on making changes.
 My contention that women are naturally more relational than men has been mentioned by several, so I will use that some as I discuss a few specifics:

 - Too much information: Not in the “TMI” way, but adding bunny trails.
 My mind makes connections, many, many connections.
 Those then spill out as I write.
 I actually remove a lot, but I think I need to do better at narrowing the focus.
 Whether or not women are more relational than men is usually not relevant to what I am saying, so I should skip it.

-- Failing to choose hills wisely: I can show all kinds of studies, both behavioural and brain scans to support my belief that women are naturally more relational than men, but so what?
-If I “prove” that to someone, does it do anything to help his marriage?
-I would say no, it does not.
-As such, it is tangential to my goal and at best diluting what I want to accomplish.
+- Failing to choose hills wisely: I can show all kinds of studies, both behavioural and brain scans to support my belief women are naturally more relational than men, but so what?
+“Does “proving” it to someone do anything to help his marriage?
+I’d say no, it doesn’t.
+As such, it’s tangential to my goal and at best diluting what I want to accomplish.

-- Making assumptions: One of the reasons I point out that women are more relational is I think this means we men have a disadvantage in this area.
-I point it out so men will realise they need to give extra effort there.
-However, I usually fail to explain that, just assuming everyone will get to the same logical conclusion I see.
-As I said, I make connections – however, I need to do better about realising not everyone is like that, and that some will make different connections.
+- Making assumptions: One of the reasons I point out women are more relational is I think this means we men have a disadvantage in this area.
+I point it out so men will realise they need to give extra effort.
+However, I usually fail to explain that, just assuming everyone will reach the same logical conclusion I see.
+As I said, I make connections – however, I need to do better about realising not everyone is like me, and besides, some will make different connections.

-Part of my reason for writing this all out is to give myself a checklist for the future (there is a marriage lesson there).
-I am also making a promise to you, my readers.
-If you decide this blog is not for you, I want it to be because of what I believe, not because I have failed to communicate clearly.
+Part of my reason for writing this all out is to give myself a checklist for the future (there is a marriage lesson there!).
+I’m also making a promise to you, my readers.
+If you decide this blog is not for you, I want it to be because of what I believe, not because I’ve failed to communicate clearly.